Kling O3 vs LTX 2.3 Pro

 Human realism (9.0 vs 5.5): The biggest quality gap in our benchmarks.
 Kling's facial expressions, lip sync, skin textures, and eye movement look dramatically more natural.
 LTX struggles with faces — stiff expressions, inconsistent features, and visible artifacts.
 For UGC-style talking heads, the difference is not subtle.

-Motion pacing (8.5 vs 6.0): Body movement, gestures, and camera tracking are significantly smoother on Kling.
+Motion pacing (8.5 vs 5.0): Body movement, gestures, and camera tracking are dramatically smoother on Kling.
 Fitness content, product demonstrations with hand motion, and any scene with complex human movement benefit substantially.
 LTX produces noticeable jitter and distortion in motion-heavy scenes.

 Scene consistency (8.5 vs 6.5): Objects, people, and lighting stay stable throughout the clip on Kling.
 Multi-person scenes (podcasts, interviews) maintain identity and proportions.
 LTX can produce flickering, shifting, and inconsistent details.

-Visual quality (8.0 vs 7.0): Sharper detail, more accurate colors, and more consistent lighting.
-The gap is visible on both product and people content, though it is most pronounced on close-ups and detail shots.
+Visual quality (8.0 vs 6.0): Sharper detail, more accurate colors, and more consistent lighting.
+The gap is visible on both product and people content, and is especially pronounced on close-ups and detail shots.

 Where LTX 2.3 Pro Wins